mesosphere/troubleshoot/README.d2iq.md

 Any patch provided to D2iQ fork should be proposed to the upstream project which would eventually allow using upstream in the `dkp-diagnostics` project.

-The fork is based on the upstream tag `v0.13.10` (latest version at the time of forking the project).
+The fork is based on the upstream tag `v0.26.0`.

 ## Changes